-Buddha is often used as an epithet for a specific person who allegedly lived in ancient India over 2600 years ago, born in the Gotama clan of the Sakyan tribe in the foothills of the Himalayas.
+Buddha is often used as an epithet for a specific person who allegedly lived in ancient India over 2500 years ago, born in the Gotama clan of the Sakyan tribe in the foothills of the Himalayas.
 It is debatable whether this person is a historical figure or a mythical one.
 He is said to have been dissatisfied with life, searched for and found a way to cease suffering, and then spent the rest of his life teaching others how to do the same.
 He founded a movement that is now referred to as Buddhism.
 Buddhism can be viewed as either a religion, spiritual practice, philosophy, or practical way of life.

 However buddha can also be used to generically refer to anyone who has understood the phenomenological nature of reality and is liberated from suffering.
 In Buddhist mythology, there have been many Buddhas in the past, and there will be many more in the future.
 Gotama Buddha was simply one of many, and perhaps not even the most recent.
-Some Buddhists believe that buddha is a "concept" or "ideal" that anyone can aspire to.
+Some Buddhists believe that the Buddha is a “concept” or “ideal” that anyone can aspire to.
 There is a potential Buddha within each of us, and we become Buddha when we achieve understanding and liberation.
-Some Buddhists even believe that the world we experience is devoid of substantive existence or reality, and therefore everything we perceive, including other living beings and even Buddhas, are simply manisfestations of our own mind (or, "mental constructions").
-We become buddha when we realise this dhamma ("truth, or nature of reality"), discard these mental constructions and end suffering.
+Some Buddhists even believe that the world we experience is devoid of substantive existence or reality, and therefore everything we perceive, including other living beings and even Buddhas, are simply manifestations of our own mind (or, “mental constructions”).
+We become buddha when we realise this dhamma (“truth, or nature of reality”), discard these mental constructions and end suffering.

 So buddhavacana can refer to the words, or utterances, of a specific Buddha, or to the words of any Buddha, or to the words that lead one to become a Buddha.